 I think it helps first to have a goal for the women’s fellowship and secondly, think backward from that goal.
 If you figure these two concepts out, you will be on the road to having an awesome online experience for your women’s ministry group.

 Let’s begin right there – with the goal of your event.
 You can utilize a common tool in adult learning to help you think about your goal.
 It’s called the ABCD approach.

 First, you’ll think about the audience for your women’s ministry event.
 It could be pastors wives, Single moms or it could be just women in your congregation.
 So determined who is the audience.
 This is representative of the “A” in the approach.

 A = Audience

 Secondly, think of the B in your goal.
-Be an adult learning is representative of behavior this means what sort of behavior do you want to facilitate.
 Do you want the women to fellowship?
-Do you want the women to learn?
+Do you want the women to learn something?
 If so what is it that you want them to learn?
 Do you want the women to pray together?
 Whatever the behavior is write that down.
 What will they “do”?
 What is the verb?
 Whatever it is, that is your “B” element.